aycabas/Serverless-Onboarding/README.md

 ## 📝 What We'll Cover
 - ✨ The power of Microsoft Graph
 - 🖇️ How do Microsoft Graph and Event Hubs work together?
+- ⚒️ Exercise: Setup Azure Event Hubs and Key Vault
+- 🪡 Exercise: Subscribe to `users` resource to receive change notifications by using Logic Apps
-- 🎟️ Add new employees in the Onboarding team on Microsoft Teams by using the Logic Apps
+- ♾️ Exercise: Create Onboarding workflow in the Logic Apps
 - 🚀 Debug your onboarding experience
 - 📚 Resources